zitadel/zitadel/docs/docs/examples/login/react.md

 https://github.com/zitadel/zitadel-react/blob/main/src/components/Login.tsx
 ```

-Then create the component for the page where the users is redirected to.
+Then create the component for the page where the users will be redirected.
 It loads the user info endpoint once the code flow completes and prints all the information.

 ```ts reference